matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getL2ToL1MsgProof`

-Given a block, a sender, and a message, and an optional message log index in the block containing the L1->L2 message, returns the proof for the message sent via the L1Messenger system contract.
+Given a block, a sender, and a message, and an optional message log index in the block containing the L1->L2 message, it returns the proof for the message sent via the L1Messenger system contract.

 ### Input parameters